?

 On visiting the Clive Museum at Powis Castle I had wrongly assumed that the all of the contents were owned by the National Trust.
 It transpires that at least some of the collection is owned by the current Earl of Powis along with many of the other items that fill Powis Castle.
 For clarity, the current Earl of Powis, John Herbert is a direct descendent of Robert Clive, as elucidated on the backpage of the National Trust’s Powis Castle guidebook.
 Among others, John Herbert inherited the title Baron Clive of Plassey, alluding to one of Robert Clive’s most decisive victories in India against the last independent Nawab of Bengal, Siraj ud Daulah.

 There are numerous privileges that have passed down through generations from Robert and Edward Clive to the current earl; the Powis estate and inherited artefacts being just some of them.
-According to Dalrymple, there are said to be more Mughal artefacts in Powis Castle than in the National Museum at Delhi, Dhaka or Lahore.
 By contrast, what is the legacy for the descendants of; colonised people (my paternal family), indentured workers (my maternal family), and the numerous victims of imperial ambitions.
+Where is their privilege?

 In 2004, descendants of Robert Clive put 5 items from the Clive Collection up for auction at Christie’s.
 These items, once part of the royal collection at the Imperial Court in Delhi, comprising a jade bottle flask, dagger, jade bowl, agate fly whisk and huqqa set realised a sale price £4.1m for the family.
 This is not an isolated example, more recently Robert Clive’s silver Durbar set was sold.

 The current Earl of Powis has stated he is an anti-imperialist (10).
 But what does this mean in practice, especially when you are still a direct beneficiary of empire in multiple ways.
-In line with prevailing debates, might I suggest some form of reparation or restorative justice.
+In line with many prevailing debates, might I suggest some form of reparation or restorative justice.
 To be anti-imperialist is surely a verb and not just a noun.
 For me, reparations are not necessarily about financial compensation but are about acknowledgement, truth telling and apology.
 I sense it is also taking an active role in helping to reduce the inequalities that still exist as a result of the historical injustices of empire.
 The Earl of Powis may well be involved in these activities, however I could find little evidence to support this online.

 It can often be difficult to unravel the complexities of empire and its lasting impact.
 However at Powis Castle, some of those privileges of Empire are writ large.
-I sense that the Herbert family have perhaps been able to avoid direct calls for reparations sitting behind the sanitising veil of the National Trust; a trusted household name that looks after ‘nature, beauty and history for everyone, forever’.
+I sense that the Herbert family have perhaps been able to avoid direct calls for reparations sitting behind the veil of the National Trust; a trusted household name that looks after ‘nature, beauty and history for everyone, forever’.
 I’m curious to know the details of the arrangement and relationship between the National Trust and the Herbert Family.
 Despite the National Trust’s positive work on its Colonialism and historic slavery report, I wonder if that relationship re-inforces any privileges of empire?

 I’m also curious to know who owns what within Powis Castle and also within the Clive Collection.
 This is perhaps one of those layers of obfuscation that I referred to earlier.